-The threat starts as a spammed message with a malicious attachment (detected as TROJ_UPATRE.VNA).
-Should users execute the attachment, TROJ_UPATRE.VNA then downloads and executes cjkienn.exe.
+The threat starts as a spammed message with a malicious attachment (in this case, detected as TROJ_UPATRE.VNA).
+Should users open the attachment, TROJ_UPATRE.VNA then downloads and executes cjkienn.exe.
 The said file is a ZBOT variant detected as TSPY_ZBOT.VNA.

 Along with its malicious routines that include stealing online banking credentials, TSPY_ZBOT.VNA also downloads a CryptoLocker variant onto the infected system.
 This variant, which serves as the final payload, is detected as TROJ_CRILOCK.NS.